 The permittee shall maintain a log relating to the authorized discharge(s).
-The following information shall be included in the summaries with appropriate discharge monitoring report forms:
+The following information shall be included in the summaries if not already reported on the appropriate discharge monitoring report forms:

 - a.
 Flow information and dates discharges;

 - b. sample results;

 - c. records of visual observations;

 - d. notations of any problems relating to treatment of the discharge; and

 - e. name of receiving water.